Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.en-gb.md

 ![Enable vRack Services](images/07-EFS.png){.thumbnail}

 You can now follow the guides below to create and manage your volumes, snapshots and ACLs.

+## Network connectivity testing to your Service Endpoint from an NFS client

+Prerequisites:

+> Your NFS client must have a network interface configured in the same subnet as your vRack Services (The vRack Services subnet is not routable), a CIDR-type subnet: 24 (x.x.x.x/24 or x.x.x.x/255.255.255.0) and in the same VLAN.

+> If this is not possible, you can use a gateway that will translate the address and port to this one but you will have to contact OVHcloud support, otherwise you will not be able to mount your NFS shares.

+> Your Service Endpoint is a subset of CIDR 27, 28 or 29 of your subnet.

+> The IP address of your Service Endpoint must be unique in your subnet and must be excluded from your DHCP server if you use one.

+> Example: vRack Services 10.0.0.0/24 subnet - Service Endpoint 10.0.0.16/29 - Your service will therefore be accessible at IP address 10.0.0.16 in subnet 10.0.0.0/24.

+**arping <IP_Endpoint>** command must return one MAC Address.

+**traceroute -T <IP_Endpoint> -p 2049** command must not return an error.

+**nmap -sV -T4 -p111,635,2049,4045,4046 <IP_Endpoint>** command must return ports in the OPEN state (essential for the proper functioning of NFSv3).

 ## Go further <a name="gofurther"></a>